 Anyway, let’s go.

-Where to discover some aquarium-appropriate driftwood on your own?
+Where to discover some driftwood that will work in an aquarium?

 Ocean beaches with surrounding vegetation, lakes, rivers and creeks are all places where aquarium grade driftwood can be found.
 You will stand significantly higher chances of finding a piece if you start the lookout immediately after a storm.
 Begin your expedition no more than 2 to 3 hours after the storm has passed.
 Aquarium driftwood should be properly cured before putting it inside a fish tank.